oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In some scenarios this behavior could be desirable, but if it is not, Issuers need to support and Verifiers need to enforce Key Binding.

+## Integrity of Presentation

+In a Presentation, the Issuer-signed JWT is integrity-protected by the Issuer's signature, and the Disclosures are integrity-protected by the digests included in the Issuer-signed JWT.
+If used, the KB-JWT, besides proving Key Binding, protects the integrity of the set of Disclosures the Holder disclosed.

 ## Explicit Typing {#explicit_typing}